-This report is provided in compliance with federal law and contains information about reports of fires within on campus housing, and reported crimes occurring on or near the BYU Barlow Center campus in 2021, as well as the previous two years for comparison.
+This report is provided in compliance with federal law and contains information about reports of fires within on campus housing, and reported Clery Act Crimes occurring on or near the BYU Barlow Center campus in 2022, and in the previous two years.
 You will also find campus safety and security policies that will inform you of practices that can help keep you safe, as well as resources available to you here at BYU and in the Washington DC area.
 We hope you will find this report valuable.
 Please review this information carefully.
 Personal safety is a responsibility of everyone, and we need your assistance in helping to make our campus a safe environment.